Your Hiring Process, Optimized: How to Hire Dependable Freelancers, Faster?

 In fact, figures from Forbes suggest 59% of U.S. companies now use a flexible workforce to some degree, with new tactics to attract and hire the best talent emerging by the day.

-In this transformed hiring landscape, it’s important to remember that working from home is vastly different from working in an office cubicle, and recruiters ought to look for specific traits that warrant a candidate is suitable for remote work.
+Managing a remote team is vastly different than managing a team working in an office cubicle and recruiters ought to look for specific traits that warrant a candidate is suitable for remote work.

 Let’s see how you can recognize dependable freelancers and look into the ways you can assess their competence in your recruiting process.

 When exchanges take place online rather than in person, prompt, meaningful communication means the difference between a misunderstood brief and a job well done.

 Notice the way your candidates worded their proposal.
 Is it the same old, generic copypasta they send out to all of their prospects or is it written from scratch and relevant to your project specifics?

 The latter is a telltale sign the candidate is taking the notion of working with you seriously and can communicate their abilities clearly.
 Let’s see what they can bring to the table.

 What Do Their Previous Clients Have to Say?